218kms ❖ 6647m ❖ 3 Nights/4 Days ❖ From 1150€

 Ride Difficulty: In a word tough, very tough.
 And that’s why we have a well equipped support van which can take your extra clothing and food.
 You will need winter gear for some of the downhills as the temperature at the summits can be near freezing even in the summer!
 This can be your “best day on a bike” as one of our clients once said, or, maybe it won't.
 Also you must be very “climbing fit” and plenty of training goes a long way if you want to do this tour.
 See below for more of the gory details.

 There is a five year construction project underway from Göschenen to Andermatt in the area called the Schöllenenschluct and Teufelsbrücke, so bikes are not allowed on the roadway until 2019.
-Take the train or our van to Andermatt for a rewarding beer after 3487m of climbing over 114kms.
+Take the train or our van to Andermatt for a rewarding beer after an outstanding day.